ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 md5_high:
 : The first 48 bits of the layout are filled with the most significant, left-most 48 bits from the computed MD5 value.
+Occupies bits 0 through 47 (octets 0-5).

 ver:
 : The 4 bit version field as defined by {{version_field}}, set to 0b0011 (3).